X-Immersion/Geppetto_Unreal_documentation/docs/API.md

 ### Step-by-step guide

-1. Create a new Blueprint Class that have `GeppettoSoundWavePlayerComponent` *(recommanded)* or `GeppettoBaseComponentV2` as parent class
+1. Create a new Blueprint Class that has `GeppettoSoundWavePlayerComponent` *(recommended)* or `GeppettoBaseComponentV2` as parent class

 ![](./images/Component_Inheritance_image_1.png)